monimesl/pulserl/README.md

 Pulserl is an Erlang client for the Apache Pulsar Pub/Sub system aiming to provide a producer/consumer implementations.

-### WARNING: Pulsar is currently in progress.
+### WARNING: Pulserl is currently in progress.
 Consider current implementations as _beta_

 ### Quick Examples